 If you are wearing soft contact lenses, you will be asked to remove them prior to instillation of the drops by your doctor.
 You may put your soft contact lenses back into your eyes after the anaesthesia has worn off and at least 15 minutes after you have been given ALCAINE

 The doctor giving you ALCAINE will be experienced in the use of local anesthetics, so it is unlikely that you will be given an overdose.

 If too many drops have been put in accidentally in your eye(s) immediately rinse your eye(s) with warm water.

-If you think that you or someone else has swallowed ALCAINE, immediately telephone the nearest Poisons Information Centre (in Australia call 13 11 26; in New Zealand call 0800 POISON or 0800 764 766), your doctor or go to Casualty in the nearest hospital, Do this even if there are no signs of discomfort or poisoning.
+If you think that you or someone else has swallowed too much ALCAINE, immediately telephone the Poisons Information Centre on 13 11 26 or your doctor for advice, or go to Accident and Emergency at the nearest hospital.
+Do this even if there are no signs of discomfort or poisoning.